LA 437/400, (406) 657-2348

 [formerly ENGL 361 British Literature I]

 3 cr.
-Prerequisite: LIT 230.
-Provides intensive study and discussion of selections by major British writers from the Anglo Saxon period to 1660.
+Prerequisite: LIT 230. (taught in sequence with LIT 321 and 322) Provides intensive study and discussion of selections by major British writers from the Anglo Saxon period to 1660.
 Pays special attention to Old and Middle English poetry and the lyric and dramatic verse of the sixteenth and seventeenth centuries.

 LIT 321 Advanced British Literature II